 For individuals in correctional facilities, in local hospitals, or Veteran’s Administration facilities, or in regional treatment/detox programs, the CSB responsible for discharge planning is the CSB serving the catchment area in which the individual resided prior to incarceration, or admission to local hospitals, Veterans Administration facilities, or regional detox programs

 In instances in which there is a dispute related to which CSB is responsible for discharge planning, the state hospital will work collaboratively with the CSBs involved to determine which CSB is responsible within two business days.
 If resolution cannot be reached, the state hospital will contact their Community Transition Specialist who will make a determination based on the available information.

+Census Management Meetings: Collaborative meetings that are consistently facilitated between CSBs and state facilities in an effort to address barriers to discharge.

-Comprehensive treatment planning meeting: The meeting, which follows the initial treatment meeting and occurs within seven days of admission to a state hospital.
-At this meeting, the individual’s comprehensive treatment plan (CTP) is developed by the treatment team in consultation with the individual, the surrogate decision maker, the CSB and, with the individual’s consent, family members and private providers.
+Comprehensive treatment planning meeting (CTP): A meeting which follows the initial treatment meeting and occurs within seven days (three days for children/adolescents) of admission to a state hospital.
+At this meeting, the individual’s comprehensive treatment plan (CTP) is developed by the treatment team in consultation with the individual, the surrogate decision maker (or parent/legal guardian for minors), the CSB and, with the individual’s (parent/legal guardian for minors) consent, family members and private providers.
 The purpose of the meeting is to guide, direct, and support all treatment aspects for the individual.

 Co-occurring disorders: Individuals are diagnosed with more than one, and often several, of the following disorders: mental health disorders, developmental disability, or substance use disorders.
 Individuals may have more than one substance use disorder and more than one mental health disorder.
 At an individual level, co-occurring disorders exist when at least one disorder of each type (for example: a mental health and substance use disorder or developmental disability and mental health disorder) can be identified independently of the other and are not simply a cluster of symptoms resulting from a single disorder.